Murmansk (2015 icebreaker): Design

 Murmansk is 119.8 m long overall and 104 m between perpendiculars, and has a moulded beam of 27.5 m.
 Fully laden, the 14334 t icebreaker draws 8.5 m of water.
 While her official Russian Maritime Register of Shipping ice class is Icebreaker6, Murmansk's hull and propulsion units are strengthened to meet the requirements for Icebreaker7, a higher ice class intended for icebreaking operations in the Arctic.

 Murmansk has a fully integrated diesel-electric propulsion system with main diesel generators supplying power for both main propulsion as well as ship's service loads while underway.
 Her main power plant consists of four 12-cylinder Wärtsilä 12V32E four-stroke medium-speed diesel engines rated at 6960 kW each.
 In addition, there are two 800 kW Wärtsilä 4L20 auxiliary diesel generators for use when the vessel is at port and a 200 kW emergency diesel generator.

 For main propulsion, Murmansk is fitted with two electrically driven azimuth thrusters.
 Her two Steerprop SP 110 ARC PULL Z-drive units, each driven by two 4500 kW electric propulsion motors in tandem configuration, were the most powerful mechanical azimuth thrusters in the world at the time of delivery.
-With a total propulsion power of 18000 kW, Murmansk can achieve a service speed of 17 kn in open water and break up to 1.5 m thick level ice.
+With a total propulsion power of 18000 kW, Murmansk can achieve a service speed of 17 kn in open water and break up to 1.5 m thick level ice with her bow and 1.3 m with her stern.
 In addition, she has a transverse bow thruster for maneuvering.